Intent

 As part of the EYFS statutory framework pupils are taught:

-Physical development - involves providing opportunities for young children to be active and interactive; and to develop their co-ordination, control, and movement.
+Physical development: involves providing opportunities for young children to be active and interactive; and to develop their co-ordination, control, and movement.
 Children must also be helped to understand the importance of physical activity, and to make healthy choices in relation to food.

 Moving and handling: children show good control and co-ordination in large and small movements.
 They move confidently in a range of ways, safely negotiating space.
 They handle equipment and tools effectively.